Concept of the Divine: Jerry Woodfill

 Conversation with Jerry Woodfill, Former Apollo 11 and 13 Spacecraft Warning System Engineer

-Join in conversation with former NASA Houston Engineer Jerry Woodfill, who was monitoring Apollo 13's warning system when the vehicle exploded on April 14, 1970.
-Woodfill will share several "divine acts" that rescued Apollo 13, convincing him of the Divine.
+In the final program of the two year Concept of the Divine Series NASA Houston Engineer Jerry Woodfill shared his experience of monitoring Apollo 13's warning system when the vehicle exploded on April 14, 1970.
+Moderated by Patricia Reiff, Woodfill shared several "divine acts" that rescued Apollo 13, convincing him of the Divine.